 One of the biggest decisions a dancer has to make, after choosing a good teacher, is how to select a full competitive outfit.
 Every teacher has a different opinion on when his or her student is ready to dance in a competition, but when they do, your choices are endless.

 Many years ago most dancers chose their family clan tartan so the choice was easy.
-However, in the late fifties dancers started appearing in Dress Tartans with white backgrounds.
+However, in the late fifties, dancers started appearing in Dress Tartans with white backgrounds.
 These tartans were very limited – the Dress Stewart, Dress Macpherson, Napier, Dress MacRae, and a few others.
-I remember being delighted to obtain the Dress MacRae of Conchra with a basically light blue check with white, enabling me to make a fashion statement with my blue jacket amongst my fellow competitors!
-Gradually dancers started to change their outfits and we saw many more dancers in Dress Tartans with colored vests and jackets.
+I remember being delighted to obtain the Dress MacRae of Conchra with a basic light blue check with white, enabling me to make a fashion statement with my blue jacket amongst my fellow competitors!
+Gradually dancers started to change their outfits and we saw many more dancers in

-In the early 70’s, having expanded my business into all things related to Highland dancing (I had previously offered only Highland dancing shoes) I recognized a real trend towards the “white” Dress Tartans for dancers and started to research alternatives to the traditional Dress clan tartans.
+In the early ’70s, having expanded my business into all things related to Highland dancing (I had previously offered only Highland dancing shoes) I recognized a real trend towards the “white” Dress Tartans for dancers and started to research alternatives to the traditional Dress clan tartans.
 On a trip to D.C.
-Dalgliesh’s woolen mill in Selkirk, Scotland I suggested to Mr. Dalgliesh that he weave the Royal Blue Cunningham.
-From that point on Dress Tartans of various kinds became the norm.

 Another major consideration is the coloring that will appear in the hose/socks you will have made to match the tartan.
 Be very careful with this as one of the main reasons for choosing a Dress tartan is so that white diamonds will appear in the socks.
-This makes the dancers foot and leg much brighter and, therefore, easier to see from a judge’s perspective.
-You will have a choice here too, whole diamonds vs. split diamonds, seamless vs. full-fashioned and the marl color, your teacher will be able to advise you with this but be sure to pick the one that will enhance your footwork.
+This makes the dancer's foot and leg much brighter and, therefore, easier to see from a judge’s perspective.
+You will have a choice here too, whole diamonds vs.

-Based from over 50 years of experience in dancing and adjudicating, we at Tartantown, are able to offer you expert advice and help with any of the above choices.
+Based on over 50 years of experience in dancing and adjudicating, we at Tartantown, are able to offer you expert advice and help with any of the above choices.